ruik3z/nethunter-setup-guide/README.md

 1 - Download the official [Kali NetHunter app store](https://store.nethunter.com/)

-2 - Install it and enter, then download and install the following apps: NetHunter, NetHunter Terminal, NetHunter KeX
+2 - Install it and enter, then download and install the following apps:

+* NetHunter
+* NetHunter Terminal
+* NetHunter KeX

 3 - Enter and enable all permissions and root access for NetHunter and NetHunter Terminal